 The word "geometry" is rooted in the Greek language and comes from the root words "geo," meaning "earth," and "metry," meaning measurement.

-Let's take a trip way back to the ancient city of Alexandria, around 300 BC, where a Greek philosopher and mathematician named Euclid was hard at work.
+Let's take a trip to the ancient city of Alexandria, around 300 BC, where a Greek philosopher and mathematician named Euclid was hard at work.

-Euclid is often referred to as the "father of geometry" because he wrote a book called Elements, which is one of the most influential works in the history of mathematics.
+Euclid is often called the "father of geometry" because he wrote a book called Elements, one of the most influential works in the history of mathematics.
 In Elements, a 13-volume textbook, Euclid essentially put geometry into theory; setting in motion the study of this subject becoming normalized.